2019 started with the hope of new beginnings.

 Q3 2020 Update

-As some of our lovely neighbours are aware, my girlfriend Dawn passed away in late May.
+As some of my neighbours are aware, my friend Dawn passed away in late May.

 Covid-19 had already disrupted the work we had planned in the first part of the year